Keyang/node-csvtojson/readme.md

 ### data

 `data` event is emitted for each parsed CSV line.
-It passes buffer of strigified JSON in [ndjson format](http://ndjson.org/) unless `objectMode` is set true in stream option.
+It passes buffer of stringified JSON in [ndjson format](http://ndjson.org/) unless `objectMode` is set true in stream option.

 ```js
 const csv=require('csvtojson')